Cost of Attendance

 How do you decide who gets financial aid?

 Financial aid is awarded based on need only.
 We use the information you supply on your financial aid application and supporting documents to determine how much support we will provide.
-Information about how we determine financial need is available in the Undergraduate Financial Aid Information and Application Instructions.

 What does "need-blind" mean?